ekimeel/kind-table/README.md

 ### Table Functions

 ### Column Functions
-Column functions are used to add a column to an existing table and append a new value to each row.
-When the column is added the function performs an evaluation to arrive at a new value insert into each row.
+Column functions are used to add a col to an existing table and append a new value to each row.
+When the col is added the function performs an evaluation to arrive at a new value insert into each row.

-For example, if you have an existing table with a DateColumn and IntColumn and you want to add quickly add a day-of-the-week (Monday-Sunday) column to the table.
+For example, if you have an existing table with a DateColumn and IntColumn and you want to add quickly add a day-of-the-week (Monday-Sunday) col to the table.
 You could write your own function or you could use a built-in Weekday ColumnFunc:

 ```java